Phu Cam Cathedral and Redeemer Church are two of the beautiful structures in Hue City, Vietnam, with a history of hundreds of years.

 Phu Cam Cathedral

-Around the 17th century, Phu Cam located on the banks of the An Cuu River, which was the residence for the sons of the Nguyen Lords.
+Around the 17th century, Phu Cam was located on the south bank of the An Cuu River, which was the residence of the sons of the Nguyen Lords.

 In the Nguyen Kings’ dynasty, this place continued to be chosen to build houses for the royal relatives.